BITSSAP2025AugAPIBP3Sections/APIBP-20242YB-Team-05/README.md

 ## 📦 Smart Contracts

-### ProductRegistry.sol
+### ListingRegistry.sol
-- Manages product listings on blockchain
+- Manages product listings, including price and stock levels.
-- Emits events for off-chain indexing
+- Emits events for off-chain indexing.
-- Stores IPFS hashes for metadata
+- Stores IPFS hashes for metadata.

+### OrderManager.sol
+- Manages the lifecycle of orders.
+- Interacts with `ListingRegistry` for stock and `Escrow` for payments.

+### Escrow.sol
+- Securely holds buyer's funds during a transaction.
+- Releases funds to the seller upon delivery confirmation or refunds the buyer if canceled.

 ### Reputation.sol
 - Tracks seller ratings and reviews